carbonatedcaffeine/JuiceFileManagerMinimal/README.md

 # JuciceFileManagerMinimal

-Most old versions will take in the update... to upgrade to 3.2 find the upgrade number
+Most old versions will take in the update... to upgrade to 3.2 find update on the menu

 --> Latest Version: 3.0